i05nagai/memorandum/language/english_speaking.md

 * bribery
     * I don't think he understands the concept of bribery
 * bribe
+    * to try to make sb do sth for you by giving them money, presents, or sth else they want
+        * He bribed immigration officials and entered the country illegally.
+    * money or present that you give to sb so that they will do sth for you, usually sth dishonest
+        * He was accused of accepting/taking bribes from wealthy businessmen.
 * authority
     * the power to control or demand obedience from others
         * the police have no legal authorities in these authority